 The Comprehensive Continuous Improvement Plan (CCIP) is an extensive process of determining needs throughout the district and establishing goals and action steps to address those needs.
 As the district receives Federal Grant money, the CCIP is considered the “application” to receive those funds through the Ohio Department of Education.
 This process ensures that the funds are used as defined and allowed in the Every Student Succeeds Act to address identified needs.

-Elementary Schoolwide Assistance Plans FY19: Each elementary building is transitioning to a Title I-A model called “Schoolwide Assistance”, which allows flexibility to allocate funded resources with students most in need of academic support.
+Elementary Schoolwide Assistance Plans FY20: Each elementary building has a Title I-A model called “Schoolwide Assistance”, which allows flexibility to allocate funded resources with students most in need of academic support.
 The building plans are here:

 2019 Equitable Access Plan Stakeholder Review